pradeepm34/lyriks_starter_code/topics.md

 bg-gradient-to-l from-transparent to-black

-discover page ------->songs has to be click -------->fixed /artists/details?artist_id=${artistId}----------->API not working
+discover page ------->songs has to be click -------->fixed

+/artists/details?artist_id=${artistId}----------->fixed added artistId to the relatedSongs component

-making an unnecessary API call on aroundyou
+making an unnecessary API call on aroundyou --->fixed added skip on redux query

-top charts not working .. calling wrong url on router
+top charts not working .. calling wrong url on router---->fixed added "/" at the start of route on Link to

-pushing all the codee
+pushing all the code